SumoLogic/sumologic-documentation/docs/platform-services/automation-service/app-central/integrations/telegram-v2.md

 ![](/img/platform-services/automation-service/app-central/integrations/telegram-v2/telegram-v2-7.png)

-Note:
+## Note

 * The bot must be Administrator of the chat to send your message.
-* The chat ID will be send without writing it as parameter in Chat field if there are chat updates in 24 hours.
+* The chat ID will be sent without writing it as parameter in Chat field if there are chat updates in 24 hours.
 Otherwise, needs to be send a message to the chat in Telegram application to continue.
 Other possible way to obtain chat ID is also from Telegram application following the steps: go on the group of choice, add @rose bot, type the command /id and chat ID will be sent.
 Use that value in parameter for Chat.

 ## Change Log